govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

 For GOVSocial.org, we wanted our user accounts to have the scheme `{username}@govsocial.org`, rather than having the full domain of each platform in them, like `{username}@{platform}.govsocial.org`.
 This means that our `local_domain` in Mastodon is `govsocial.org`, while our `web_domain` is `mastodon.govsocial.org`.

 This poses challenges for federation, as any links to user profiles on other instances will intially connect to `govsocial.org` (the `local_domain`) instead of our `web_domain` and will need to be redirected.
-This redirection is handled by a [`webfinger` service in Mastodon](https://docs.joinmastodon.org/spec/webfinger/).
+This redirection is handled by a `webfinger` [service in Mastodon](https://docs.joinmastodon.org/spec/webfinger/).

 The load balancer needs to redirect requests for `govsocial.org/.well-known/webfinger` (which is where other instances think it is based on our username scheme) to `mastodon.govsocial.org/.well-known/webfinger` (where the service is actually listening).

 To do this, we deployed an `HTTPS (classic) Load Balancer` in the `Network Services -> Load Balancing` menu in our Google Cloud Console.
 The setup is very similar to the [Ingress we set up earlier](#ingress_1).
 In fact, you will see the load balancer created by the Ingress in the list when you go there.

 !!!
 Warning
-    Don't mess with it :-) If you're the sort of person who can't help pressing big red buttons that say "DO NOT PRESS", it's okay - anything you change will eventually be reverted by the GKE configuration, but your ingress might be broken until that happens.
+    Don't mess with the Ingress-generated load balancer :-) If you're the sort of person who can't help pressing big red buttons that say "DO NOT PRESS", it's okay - anything you change will eventually be reverted by the GKE configuration, but your ingress might be broken until that happens.

 Create a new `HTTPS (classic) Load Balancer` (this one supports the hostname and path redirect features we need).
 Despite the higher cost, we selected the Premium network tier, as it allows for the addition of services like [Cloud Armor](https://cloud.google.com/armor/docs/cloud-armor-overview) and [Cloud CDN](https://cloud.google.com/cdn/docs/overview) if the platform needs it in the future.